CloudAstro/MicroHack/01-build-your-modern-web-application/Challenges/03-Deploy-as-static-web-app.md

 ## Goal

-The goal is to deploy the React App created in Challenge 2 as a Static Web App
+The goal is to deploy the React App created in Challenge 2 as a Static Web App.
+This Static Web App is connected to a git repository for a CI/CD scenario.

 ### Task 1: Create a Static Web App